6 Ways to Automatically Segment Subscribers In Web Push Notifications

 When a user subscribes to the push notifications for your site, we capture the device type he is subscribing from.
 You can use this information to target the subscriber.
 This information can be utilized intelligently, in many ways and here are 2 examples

-- Targeting users during daytime – More subscribers are in front of their laptops during daytime as they are at work.
-Hence, a smart targeting would be to send message to all “Desktop” subscribers [ includes laptops and desktop] during day time, as that is where most of your subscribers may be present.
+- Targeting users during the daytime – More subscribers are in front of their laptops during daytime as they are at work.
+Hence, a smart targeting would be to send a message to all “Desktop” subscribers [ includes laptops and desktop] during daytime, as that is where most of your subscribers may be present.

 - Vary Message Length When Sending to Mobile Only – The message length can be truncated for small form factor Mobile phones.
 Hence, while sending to Mobile devices only, one could pay attention to Characters in Title and message so that the message appears correctly in mobile phones.